Japan's 'Tuna King' Wins Annual Auction For $636,000

 Last year, he faced no formidable rival and paid a bargain $117,000 for a 200-kilogramme tuna.

 The prices may seem enormous, but Kimura makes sure to get the most out of his money.
 Every year, the boisterous auction, which takes place in the small hours, makes national headlines.
-On Thursday, Kimura made the rounds of Japan's major networks, telling viewers the tuna will be cut and distributed among his restaurants.
+Decades of overfishing have seen global tuna stocks crash, leading some Western nations to call for a ban on catching endangered Atlantic bluefin tuna.

 The 2017 auction could be the last at Tsukiji, the world's largest fish market.
 It was originally supposed to move to a new location in November, but the plan was put on hold until at least late this year over concerns about toxic contamination at the new site.